Salmo carpio: Status

 The numbers of this fish in Lake Garda seem to be dwindling rapidly and had reduced by 80% in the ten years up to 2006.
 It is suspected that this may be because of pollution of the lake, over fishing and degradation of the lake habitat, and also the fish may face competition from introduced fish species such as Coregonus spp..
-The IUCN has assessed this fish as being "Critically Endangered".
+The IUCN has assessed this fish as being an "Endangered species".
 A captive breeding project has been inaugurated and initial results show good production of eggs, fry and juveniles and low mortality rates.
 It is hoped to retain broodstock and later reintroduce fish into the lake.